 Spiritual Life at Davis & Elkins College

-West Virginia’s only institution of higher education that is officially affiliated with the Presbyterian Church (USA), Davis & Elkins has gotten off to a strong beginning for the 2014-15 academic year.
+Davis & Elkins is West Virginia’s only institution of higher education that is officially affiliated with the Presbyterian Church (USA).
 Recognizing the inherent human need to nurture the spirit that is found within every human being, the college has established the goal of strengthening spiritual life on campus as part of its five-year strategic plan.
 Working through the Chaplain’s Office, under the guidance of Benfield-Vick chaplain Rev. Kevin Starcher, D&E is using the following model to help understand the role of the chaplain and spiritual life as it is integrated into the whole life of the community.

-To kick off the start of the new academic year, all freshmen took part in a service project assembling hygiene kits for distribution to families and individuals in need.
+To kick off the start of a new academic year, all freshmen take part in a service project assembling hygiene kits for distribution to families and individuals in need.
 This action was an attempt to embody the value that at D&E service to others is a core aspect of its identity.
-Also new this year is a Bible Study on Sunday mornings at the local coffee shop where students can come for study — and a bagel and coffee — for free.
+There’s also a Bible Study on Sunday mornings at the local coffee shop where students can come for study — and a bagel and coffee — for free.
 This successful ministry is a joint venture with Davis Memorial Presbyterian Church, which is subsidizing the cost of the breakfast for students.

 Finally, the college has joined a consortium of other independent colleges called the Network for Vocation in Undergraduate Education (NetVUE).
 NetVUE is a nationwide network of colleges and universities formed to enrich the intellectual and theological exploration of vocation among undergraduate students.
 D&E has been working as an institution to embed a vocational understanding of education across its campus and will be rolling out new initiatives over the next few years to help students ask and answer questions of deep meaning and purpose – questions that often lie at the heart of spiritual life.